 Azure Monitor overview

-Azure Monitor maximizes the availability and performance of your applications by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
-It helps you understand how your applications are performing and proactively identifies issues affecting them and the resources they depend on.
+Azure Monitor helps you maximize the availability and performance of your applications and services.
+It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
+This information helps you understand how your applications are performing and proactively identify issues affecting them and the resources they depend on.

 The following diagram gives a high-level view of Azure Monitor.
-At the center of the diagram are the data stores for metrics and logs which are the two fundamental types of data use by Azure Monitor.
-On the left are the sources that collect telemetry from different monitored resources and populate the data stores.
-On the right are the different functions that Azure Monitor performs with this collected data such as analysis, alerting, and streaming to external systems.
+At the center of the diagram are the data stores for metrics and logs, which are the two fundamental types of data used by Azure Monitor.
+On the left are the sources of monitoring data that populate these data stores.
+On the right are the different functions that Azure Monitor performs with this collected data.
+This includes such actions as analysis, alerting, and streaming to external systems.

 Monitoring data platform